bernhardAxonIvy/doc/source/engine-guide/tool-reference/setup-wizard.rst

 .. figure:: /_images/engine-cockpit/engine-cockpit-setup-admins.png

 Defining an email address for the administrators is mandatory.
-Notifications of critical events, such as licence violations, are sent to administrator email adresses.
+Notifications of critical events, such as license violations, are sent to administrator email addresses.

 .. _setup-wizard-webserver: